EthosProjects/Blackout/README.md

 ## Description

 A hotkey to stop and start powercord with f4.
-Planned to add settings for configuring the plugin.
+It also refreshes discord with f5 which is handy for plugin development.
+All the hotkeys are toggleable and there is an option to automatically blackout on restart.
+Planning to add a blur hotkey as well.